Do you want to know more about Stora Enso?

-We actively work with our customers to improve material efficiency and decrease the environmental impact of our products and related production processes.
+We actively work with customers to improve material efficiency in order to reduce the environmental

 Many Stora Enso products are sold as FSC®1 or PEFC-certified, which signifies they have been produced using wood from responsibly managed sources, and that the entire journey of the raw material from the forest to the store shelf has been verified by a third party.

-The Stora Enso Code of Conduct provides a set of values, expectations, and ambitions related to Stora Enso’s global approach to ethical business practices, environmental values, and human and labour rights.
+The Stora Enso Code of Conduct provides a set of values, expectations, and ambitions related to Stora Enso’s approach to ethical business practices, environmental values, and human and labour rights.
 These values are applied wherever Stora Enso operates, and in all dealings with customers.

 1 Stora Enso Communications’ FSC® trademark license number is FSC-N001919.